kneyghtchartboost/articles/faq/support.md

 6. If you're interested in advertising your app, add ad units under Apps -> Your App Name -> Promote this app.
 Also, add funds to your account using PayPal or wire transfer under 'Add Funds' in the left sidebar.

 7. Once your update to the app has gone live in the App Store/Marketplace, it's time to start a campaign!
-Just go to Campaigns > Add a Campaign and choose the type of campaign you want to start.
+Just go to Campaigns -> Add a Campaign and choose the type of campaign you want to start.
 Types of campaigns you can run are:
   + Cross-Promotion: promoting among your own apps for free
   + Advertising in the Network: advertise your app across our network of games on a CPI or CPC basis
   + Publish in the Network: show ads in your app for those advertising and earn revenue

-8. Now that your campaigns are running, get reports on their performance under Campaign > Analytics.
-You can also see impressions, clicks and installs broken down by app under Apps > Analytics.
+8. Now that your campaigns are running, get reports on their performance under Campaign -> Analytics.
+You can also see impressions, clicks and installs broken down by app under Apps -> Analytics.

+<a name="campaigns"></a>

+**What do the different campaigns do?**

+**Publish in the Network** - Promote other developers' apps.
+You should upload a custom frame to make the ad feel like a recommendation from you.

+**Advertise in the Network** - Advertise in other developers' apps.
+For this, you will want to upload a custom ad unit.

+**Cross Promotion** - This is a way to promote your own apps within other apps you have created.
+Your users are your best audience for your new apps.

+**Direct Deals** - Partner directly with other developers to make deals as either an advertiser or a publisher.
+When you have volume, you have the power to make deals.

+**More Apps Page** - These pages are usually linked from the homescreen of an app and can display any of the above campaigns, or a specific app.

+<a name="cost"></a>

+**What does it cost to use Chartboost?**

+Cross-promotion of your own games and any deals you make directly with other developers are free to do on the Chartboost platform.
+Advertising in our network of games works on a bidding basis with either CPI or CPC type campaigns.
+When you publish the advertising for our network, we share 70% of the revenue with developers.

 <a name="compatibility"></a>

 **What coding languages are you compatible with?**

 A: We are currently compatible with Objective-C, Java, and Unity (through the plug-in located [here](http://www.prime31.com/unity/#ChartBoost)).

+**How do I start a cross-promotional campaign?**

+To start cross-promoting internally- say, to advertise to users of your Super-Popular App that they should try your Awesome New App- follow these steps to get started.

+1. Add your Super-Popular App under the "App" tab at the top of your dashboard.
+If you want, you can upload a custom frame under "Promote Other Apps"- design them according to our [publishing creative guidelines](http://www.chartboost.com/support/assets#publishers).
+2. Add Awesome New App as an app, and add creative for it under "Promote this App" according to our [advertising creative guidelines](http://www.chartboost.com/support/assets#advertisers).
+3. [Integrate the Chartboost SDK](http://www.chartboost.com/support/sdk) into Super-Popular App.
+If you want to track installs or publish in Awesome New App in the future, you should also integrate the SDK into it as well.
+[Test the integration](https://chartboost.tenderapp.com/kb/ios-integration/how-do-i-know-if-ive-integrated-properly) and submit your update to the app store.
+4. Create a cross-promotional campaign under the Campaign tab at the top of the dashboard, with whatever logic/frequency settings you want.
+Save the campaign and it will start running (once your update is live in the app store, that is).

 <a name="noads"></a>